pagespeed-pro/lazy/README.md

 };
 ```

-It is possible to manually define events to watch using the configuration parameter `events` or Array index `4`.
+It is possible to manually define events to watch using the configuration parameter `events` or the array index `4`.

 ```json
 {